ashish-panicker/react-ui-challenges/Readme.md

 - `SeatRow`
 - `Seat`
 - Optional: `CategoryLegend`, `BookingSummary`

-> Bonus:
-- Use state to track selected seats
 - Represent each category and seat with props
 ---

 ### 3. 📋 Task Management Dashboard